 | Throughput Volume | Increase cross-dock throughput by 15%. |

-15. Vendor Contract Negotiation
+15. Vendor contract negotiation

 Objective: Secure better terms for the upcoming fiscal year.